emilyyyu/emilyyyu.github.io/_pages/teaching.md

 ---

 **Courses**
+At Leiden University, I am teaching the following:

 - Software Engineering (Spring 2026)

 - Formal Methods for Intelligent Systems (Winter 2026) stay tuned!
+  This is a course that I will design by myself, covering key topics of safe AI and automated reasoning.
+If you are designing and/or teach a similar course and are interested in course design, feel free to reach out to me.
+I am always happy to discuss about it!

 **Bachelor and Master Projects**